mrvladplotnikov/static-site-demo/content/ru/works/playua.md

 PlayUA is a Ukrainian entertainment internet media.
 They write about games, the film industry, comics, technologies, and pop culture trends.
 They publish reviews, analytical articles, author columns, interviews, and reports on the most exciting thematic events.

-Exactly at one of these events, Vlad has met and given {{%link_blank "a short interview" "https://www.youtube.com/watch?v=bmJ4SsnLzW4&list=PL4Jc69rq8qm9YofHKywTNcl4er6IjpfZj"%}} to the guys from PlayUA.
+Exactly at one of these events, Vlad has met and given [a short interview](https://www.youtube.com/watch?v=bmJ4SsnLzW4&list=PL4Jc69rq8qm9YofHKywTNcl4er6IjpfZj) to the guys from PlayUA.
 Later, behind the scenes, they discussed the YouTube channel of the media that lacked an audio identity.
 So everything turned into cooperation.

 ## Sound concept